 The 2020 CMA Awards is lining up an all-star list of performers!

-Florida Georgia Line is scheduled to perform but since Tyler Hubbard tested positive for coronavirus, it’s yet to be announced if the group is still performing at the big event.
+Florida Georgia Line is scheduled to perform but Tyler Hubbard has also tested positive for coronavirus so it’s yet to be announced if the group will still be taking the stage at the awards show.

 On Monday, a statement was released to ET on behalf of the Country Music Association which noted that the show’s protocols were able to catch Brice and Hubbard’s COVID-19 cases before “either artist ever entered our set.”

 “We have been extremely diligent with our testing process in advance of anyone entering our footprint.
 Every single person has been tested, and many will be tested repeatedly throughout the week.
 This is in addition to wearing PPE and of course practicing social and physical distancing,” reads the statement in part.
 “We have an incredible show planned and look forward to bringing the country music community together.
 However, our number one priority has been and will continue to be the safety of our artists, our crew and our staff.
 That will never be compromised.”

 The 54th annual CMA Awards will broadcast live from Nashville’s Music City Center, on Wednesday at 8 p.m.
 ET on ABC.